adrianHards/learning-rails/README.md

 * `rails db:rollback` undoes the last migration, you can then edit the file, and run rails db:migrate again

 #### Models
+`rails g model Doctor first_name last_name speciality:text patient:has_many`<br>
+* a database migration that will add a table and add the columns first_name, last_name, and speciality.
+* a model file that will inherit from ApplicationRecord
+* if the data type is a string, you don’t need to specify their type.
+* patient:has_many will result in models and migration files being generated for both Doctor and Patient, with has_many and belongs_to

 #### Controllers